 Perhaps the most sane and civil delegate was the aforementioned Dennis Prager.
 And just how sane and civil is he?
 Well, among other things he’s a serial revisionist who frequently claims the GOP’s southern strategy is a “leftist myth”; he’s a devoted climate science denier, and a hate monger who constantly, constantly stokes misinformed hysteria about transgenders and “the left”, pushes the “war on Christmas” lunacy, smears Muslims and Islam, and has been known to question his fans about whether maybe it’s time for “another civil war”.
 He’s circulated a video flatly and falsely denying that the W.H.O. called Nazis “very fine people”.
 When the W.H.O. made a juvenile attack against Baltimore, Prager dutifully attacked Baltimore too.
 And he, mind you, was among the more rational and adult voices at the summit.

 The other invitees were virtually a full dishonor roll for the padded-cell rightwing cyberworld.
 They included Charlie Kirk, Ryan Fournier, James O’Keefe, Congressman Matt Gaetz, Tim Pool, The Gateway Pundit, Carpe Donktum, and the Heritage Foundation.
 In case you’re unfamiliar with them, think along the lines of birtherism, death panels, “infanticide”, “millions voting illegally”.
 Vince Foster murder theory, Clinton “body count”, Pizzagate, Climategate, Spygate, Benghazi-gate, “deep state” and QAnon.
 Some of the figures attending had connections with far-right fake news site Breitbart.
-Others had ties to Alex Jones, who not only has relentlessly pushed conspiracy theories like those mentioned, but even gave a platform to the belief that the world is being controlled by a race of interplanetary lizard people.
+Others had ties to Alex Jones, who not only has relentlessly pushed conspiracy theories like those mentioned, but also has promoted the beliefs that mass shootings are hoaxes, that the government is trying to turn people gay through chemical warfare, that Hitler is alive, that Democrats are plotting to install Robert Mueller as king, and that the world is being controlled by a race of interplanetary lizard people.